Leadbelly playing his 12 string guitar

 But what if you’ve never played the guitar?
 What most used chords should a man know, so when the opportunity arises to “peacock,” he won’t be left looking like a turkey?

 For the answer, I went to my best friend, Andrew Bays.
 Andrew has been playing guitar and other stringed instruments for most his life.
 He currently crafts handmade guitars at Collings Guitars in Austin, TX and plays banjo in the bluegrass band, Flatcar Rattlers.
 You can listen to some samples of their music here.

 The Three Essential Guitar Chords

-According to my bud, Andy B, the three guitar chords every man should know are G C D.
+According to my bud, Andy B, the three most common guitar chords every man should know are G Major, C Major and D Major.

-“You can play darn near anything with those chords (save Taylor Swift songs, cause they always have that dramatic teenage girl angst minor chord thrown in).”
+“You can play darn near anything with those beginning guitar chords (save Taylor Swift songs, cause they always have that dramatic teenage girl angst minor chord thrown in).”

 Not only can you play darn near anything with these chords, they’re super simple to play.